xinlin-z/smally/README.md

 You can not use smally to get a single picture's size, please use ls -l.

 # Version

+* **2020-02-06 V0.19**
+    - add -r option
+    - add -k option
+    - add -t option
+    - tweak -a option behevior, which can take more than one path

 * **2020-01-29 V0.18**
     - refactor code completely into OOP way